dotwebstack/dotwebstack/docs/qa/integrationtesting.md

 # Integration testing

-In DotWebStack we try to do as much happy flow testing inside an integration test sandbox.
+In DotWebStack we try to do as much happy flow testing as possible inside an integration test sandbox.
 See the [integration-test module](https://github.com/dotwebstack/dotwebstack-framework/tree/master/integration-test) inside the core project.

 Through connecting all the different pieces we can simulate how the actual project will behave and we can ensure that we can deliver the features of the DotWebStack framework as a whole.

-As of now, we test both the OpenAPI and LinkedDataAPI through simple requests only.

 ## DBEERPEDIA